 #1 Add More Nuts to Your Diet

 Yup, believe it or not, despite the fact that nuts are high in fat, they may actually be able to help you lower your cholesterol levels, naturally.
-Nuts are rich in healthy fats, and a study found that regular nut consumption was linked to lower LDL cholesterol levels in addition to lower triglyceride levels.
+Nuts are rich in healthy fats, and studies have suggested that regular nut consumption may be linked to lower LDL cholesterol levels in addition to lower triglyceride levels.

 So, try snacking on a handful of walnuts, or replacing your wheat-based flour with almond flour.
 It may just be what your body needs to help get those cholesterol levels lowered.

 #2 Sprinkle Turmeric on Your Food

-There are countless reasons to add turmeric to your diet, and here’s just one more reason to go ahead and sprinkle some on just about everything you can.
+There are countless reasons to add turmeric to your diet, and here’s just one more excuse to sprinkle some on your favorite dishes.
 Turmeric holds powerful inflammation-fighting properties, and curcumin, the active compound in turmeric, has been found to reduce LDL cholesterol in studies.